imccart/Econ-771/README.md

 There are more specific learning outcomes for each module described on the relevant module's page of our class website, accessible [here](https://imccart.github.io/Econ-771/module-guides/).

+## Important Dates
+These dates are listed in the syllabus and in the [assignments](assignments/) link, but they are listed below as well just to highlight the main due dates for this semester:

+- **August 21**: Send me the references for the 2 papers that you'd like to present.
+This is first-come first-served.

+- **September 4**: Send me the name of the paper you'd like to replicate for the main class project.

+- **November 13**: Due date for literature review or draft paper.

+- **December 10**: Due date for replication.
+This is the date of our scheduled final exam for the class.

 ## Acknowledgements